cstarrett/cstarrett.github.io/_posts/2022-08-12-sustainable-entrepreneurship.md

 Who might you think would say things like this.
 An abusive parent?
 A toxic sales manager?

-What if I told you it was a "pitch coach."
+What if I told you it was a "pitch coach" for green technology entrepreneurs?

 After sitting through a two-hour jam-packed webinar where the coach literally had to struggle to catch their breath multiple times, my only takeaway is that there has got to be a better way to support entrepreneurs who are trying to create a more sustainable planet.